runnedrun/the_arc/develop_description.md

-In this project we use NextJS, firestore, firebase functions, and react and typescript.
+In this project we use NextJS, firestore, firebase functions, and react, typescript and tailwind for styling

 # Data